rokopt/spec/src/architecture/m1/ethereum-bridge.md

     can be done by finding Ethereum block headers marked as `seen` in the new storage data (the input from finalizing the block, it isn't necessary to access M1 storage) that are descendants of the `latest_descendant` field.
- 3. For each message that is confirmed, transfer the appropriate tokens (as determined by the `get_address` method of the `token` field) to the address in the `receiver` field.
+ 3. For each message that is confirmed, transfer the appropriate tokens.
+    The message contains methods for getting the source address, target address, token address, and amount.

 Note that this means that a transfer initiated on Ethereum will automatically be seen and acted upon by M1.
-The appropriate protocol transactions to credit tokens to the given user will be included on chain free of charge and requires no additional actions from the end user.
+The transfer of tokens to the correct user will occur on chain free of charge and requires no additional actions from the end user.

 ### Redeeming ETH by burning tokens on M1